 - EU/EEA citizens: Free movement

-Estonia is the world leader in digital government and has created the most startup-friendly environment in Eastern Europe.
-Tallinn blends medieval charm with cutting-edge tech.
+Estonia leads the world in digital government and has built the most startup-friendly environment in the region.
+Tallinn pairs a medieval old town with very modern tech.

 | 1-bedroom rent (city center) | €900 - €1,300/month |